-Lembeh Resort is at the forefront of diving developments and both blackwater and bonfire diving are relatively new types of diving which are perfectly suited to the Lembeh Strait.
-How much do you know about Blackwater and Bonfire Dives?
+Lembeh Resort is at the forefront of diving developments and blackwater diving is a relatively new type of diving which is perfectly suited to the Lembeh Strait.
+How much do you know about Blackwater Dives?
 Read on to find out more…

 Once our boat crew has positioned the lights, divers descend to the lights and wait for the magic to happen!
 The divers do not need to swim, they are simply drifting with the lights and the boat.
 We recommend blackwater dives for underwater photographers because this is an incredible opportunity to capture some incredible images!

 Please note that due to the drifting and open water nature of blackwater dives, divers should have good buoyancy control.